tderflinger/remark-translate/README.md

 In order to use this plugin, you need to create an API key and register with DeepL.

+Note: This is the first version of 'remark-translate', so please give feedback if you find any bugs.

 ## Installation

 ```js